Introduction

 Fine-Grained User Permissions

-When giving access to users it’s not necessary to give them permissions to perform all the functions in Gravity Forms.
+When providing access to users, it’s not necessary to give them permissions to perform all the functions in Gravity Forms.
 You can control exactly who can do what by assigning capabilities to user roles.

 Require Login

-Gravity Forms can be configured to be displayed only to logged in users.
-If this form setting is enabled then a message will be displayed to anonymous users.
-These forms are protected by special security tokens called nonces that get refreshed every 12 hours so it’s important that these pages which require login are not cached otherwise the submissions will fail.
+Gravity Forms can be configured to be displayed only to logged-in users.
+If this form setting is enabled, then a message will be displayed to anonymous users.
+These forms are protected by special security tokens called nonces that are refreshed every 12 hours so it’s important that these pages which require login are not cached otherwise the submissions will fail.
 The default settings for most caching plugins will allow this so it should not be an issue.

 Anti-Spam Protection